craftercms/docs/source/new-ia/reference/project-tools/navigating-project-tools.rst

 |

-For more information on Studio support for GraphQL, see :ref:`newIa-working_with_graphql`
+For more information on Studio support for GraphQL, see :ref:`newIa-graphql`

 -----------------
 Plugin Management